pawmart/pawmart.github.io/_posts/2010-01-15-create-advanced-wordpress-navigation-with-active-states-using-wp_pages-and-wp_categories-functions.markdown

 layout: post
 status: publish
 published: true
-title: Create custom wordpress navigation with active state using wp_list_pages();
+title: Create custom wordpress navigation with active state using wp_list_pages(); and wp_list_categories();
-  and wp_list_categories();
 excerpt: 'Wordpress navigation can be tricky to create and sometimes we are not able to create it as we want.
-Problems starts if our website structure forces us to display categories, pages and home buttons and keep the active status even if deep into the category strucutre.
-This tutorial will explain how to acomplish just that. '
+Problems starts if our website structure forces us to display categories, pages and home buttons and keep the active status even if deep into the category structure.
+This tutorial will explain how to accomplish just that. '
 wordpress_id: 1281
 wordpress_url: http://www.pawelmartuszewski.co.uk/?p=1281
 date: 2010-01-15 20:30:58.000000000 +00:00